Synceratus/Synceratus/README.md

 <div>
   <span>
-    Hi, I'm Zaiden! 👋 I'm an 18-year-old student with an interest in technology, particularly in computer science and cybersecurity.
+    Hi, I'm Zaiden! 👋 I'm a 19-year-old student with an interest in technology, particularly in computer science and cybersecurity.
 My experience with open-source contribution and maintenance is limited, but I am actively working on small educational projects to gain new experiences and broaden my knowledge.
 I embrace challenges and am eager to learn about new topics.
   </span>
 </div>